margaretmf/margaretmf.github.io/teaching.md

 * "She climbed over the big wall"

+* "take a walk by the gate in the stone wall"
+* "the cottage"
+* "the open gate", "orphanage children", "puzzling"
+* "climbing the big wall" - difficult in the winter
+* "the clearing"
+* the cottage was Mandy's place
+* the orphanage was a place of security
+* Mandy deals with mixed feelings in mature ways
+* freedom taken away by the Matron

 ### Who? ###
 * "Mandy", "who loved to read" and "they exchanged books at the local library at least once a week"
 * "matron, Mrs. Hannah Bridie", "a graying elderly woman"